dirtyhenry/tech-articles/_posts/2013-08-01-code-review-checklist.md

 This is a __work in progress__.
 Feel free to send me your comments/additions/objections via GitHub or Twitter.
 {: .alert}

 Reviewing code from fellow developers should be considered a best practice.
-While its main goal is to make sure a fellow developer didn't lose track of what a good software developer should do, it can also help the reviewer extend his knowledge of a project and get inspired by other's code.
+While its main goal is to make sure your teammate didn't lose track of what a good software developer should do, it can also help the reviewer extend his knowledge of a project and get inspired by other's code.

 ## 5 Golden Rules